ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/yocto_qemu/_index.md

 prerequisites:
     - Some familiarity with embedded Linux is assumed
-    - A linux machine to build and run the image
+    - A linux machine running Ubuntu 22.04 with at least 60 GB of disk space

 author_primary: Pareena Verma